OctopusSolutionsEngineering/OctopusSubscriptionListener/README.md

 * `SLACK_URL`: The Slack webhook URL
 * `SLACK_CHANNEL`: The Slack channel

+# Project configuration

+Projects associated with the subscription events can opt out of further processing by defining a variable called `DemoSpaceCreator.Monitoring.Disabled` and setting it to `False`.
+The subscription listener will attempt to query the Octopus API to find this variable for each project mentioned in an event.

+If the Octopus API request fails (either the credentials were not set up or the user associated with the API key can not query the project's variables), the listener will assume the project has opted-in.

 # Interfaces

 This app can be built either as a web app accepting POST requests to http://localhost:333 or an AWS Lambda.